SandaliLokuge/ICU_LOS_Prediction/README.md

 # ICU-LOS Prediction

-ICU length of stay prediction using clinical parameters and Xray radiography images
+ICU length of stay prediction using clinical parameters (demographics, labe events and lab charts) and Xray radiography images.